 While you’re hiking

 - Leave no trace of your visit.
-Always carry out your rubbish including organic waste like fruit peel.
+Always carry out your rubbish, including organic waste like fruit peel, and bury your waste.

 - Report any access problems like locked gates or fallen trees if you can.
-In Britain the Rambler’s Pathwatch app enables you to do this as you hike.
+In parts of Britain the Rambler’s Pathwatch app enables you to do this as you hike.

 - Keep checking the map to ensure you know where to find food and water if necessary and that you are prepared for potential hazards.

 - Check the weather forecast in advance and continue to assess the weather situation as you go.

 - Learn to listen to your instincts and your body about your personal goals, safety and wellbeing as there is no better judge.